If you’ve become disabled, you could get help to pay for your medical and living expenses from

 If you hire a

-The application process can be overwhelming and confusing, and having a
+The SSDI application process can be overwhelming and confusing, and having a

 This information will help you complete your SSDI application, the Adult Disability Report, and answer any questions the SSA may have.

-Typically, it takes three to four months to hear whether you are approved for benefits.
+Typically, it takes three to four months to hear whether you are approved for Social Security disability benefits.
 If you are approved, the SSA will send you a letter detailing your benefits and any back pay benefits as well.

-If your application is denied, you have 60 days to file an appeal with the SSA.
+If your SSDI application is denied, you have 60 days to file an appeal with the SSA.

-If your social security disability claim is denied, you can appeal that decision.
+If your Social Security disability benefits claim is denied, you can appeal that decision.
 There are several levels of appeal your application may go through.

 Below is an overview: